Less Technical Career Options for Testers

 Product Owners

-As a tester often you would think about how would a customer use a product, and how a particular functionality could be made easier for the customer to use.
+As a tester often you would think about in what way would a customer use a product, and how a particular functionality could be made easier for the customer to use.
 As a product owner, you would be able to influence those kinds of decisions - after all the product owner is the one coming up with the stories in the product backlog.
 Software testing as a career does produce very good product owners, you just have to bear in mind that testing is no longer the main focus in your new role.
 Speaking in Waterfall terms, a product owner could be considered as a proxy, or an intermediary, between the customer and the development teams.

 Tests often become very good at communicating, due to the nature of their role.
 As it turns out this skill carries over and can be very useful, as product owners must communicate with multiple stakeholders regularly.
 To transition from software tester to product owner, it is important to take on new responsibilities, when possible, such as leading user research studies, product development, and leading team members.
 It is also important to seek mentorship and guidance from experienced product owners and stay up-to-date with the latest trends and best practices in the field.
 With the right skills, mindset, and experience, a software tester can successfully transition to a product owner role and have a greater impact on the products they work on.